Deep linking: Court rulings

 In December 2006, a Texas court ruled that linking by a motocross website to videos on a Texas-based motocross video production website did not constitute fair use.
 The court subsequently issued an injunction.
-This case, SFX Motor Sports Inc., v.
-Davis, was not published in official reports, but is available at 2006 WL 3616983.
+This case, SFX Motor Sports Inc. v.
+Davis, was not published in official reports but is available at 2006 WL 3616983.

-In a February 2006 ruling, the Danish Maritime and Commercial Court (Copenhagen) found systematic crawling, indexing and deep linking by portal site ofir.dk of real estate site Home.dk not to conflict with Danish law or the database directive of the European Union.
-The Court stated that search engines are desirable for the functioning of the Internet, and that, when publishing information on the Internet, one must assume—and accept—that search engines deep-link to individual pages of one's website.
+In a February 2006 ruling, the Danish Maritime and Commercial Court (Copenhagen) found systematic crawling, indexing, and deep linking by portal site ofir.dk of real estate site Home.dk not to conflict with Danish law or the database directive of the European Union.
+The Court stated that search engines are desirable for the functioning of the Internet and that, when publishing information on the Internet, one must assume and accept that search engines deep link to individual pages of one's website.

 Legend

-Web site owners who don't want search engines to deep link, or want them only to index specific pages can request so using the Robots Exclusion Standard (robots.txt file).
-People who favor deep linking often feel that content owners who don't provide a robots.txt file are implying by default that they do not object to deep linking either by search engines or others.
+Website owners who do not want search engines to deep link or want them only to index specific pages can request so using the Robots Exclusion Standard (robots.txt file).
+People who favor deep linking often feel that content owners who do not provide a robots.txt file are implying by default that they do not object to deep linking either by search engines or others.
 People against deep linking often claim that content owners may be unaware of the Robots Exclusion Standard or may not use robots.txt for other reasons.
-Sites other than search engines can also deep link to content on other sites, so some question the relevance of the Robots Exclusion Standard to controversies about Deep Linking.
-The Robots Exclusion Standard does not programmatically enforce its directives so it does not prevent search engines and others who do not follow polite conventions from deep linking.
+Sites other than search engines can also deep link to content on other sites, so some question the relevance of the Robots Exclusion Standard to controversies about deep linking.
+The Robots Exclusion Standard does not programmatically enforce its directives, so it does not prevent search engines and others who do not follow polite conventions from deep linking.